The Motherlode

 to the flower in her hair

 "My mother and father loved Billie Holiday.
 I like to consider her music, her voice my inheritance.
 She is one of the few singers I can listen to while writing.
 Her singing is never a distraction but a reminder of why one has ears.
 I wrote my poem "Billie Holiday" after I learned more about her life.
 I wanted to explore where the "blue pain" of her sadness came from.
-My poem encourages the reader to look beyond the woman's beauty. —E. Ethlebert Miller
+My poem encourages the reader to look beyond the woman's beauty. —E. Ethelbert Miller

 "Billie Holiday never won a Down Beat poll while she was living, which is ironic since there isn't a girl singing jazz today who does not, in one way or another, reflect the Billie Holiday vocal style."
 (Ralph Gleason, Boston Globe: "Jazz Singer Was in Hall of Fame Before Vote Was Counted: Billie's Vocal Style Set the Pace for All Singers After Her," Jan.
 14, 1962)